 - 12. Prince George's County Tree Canopy Coverage Ordinance: A 10 percent tree canopy coverage (TCC) requirement applies to this M-U-I-zoned site, in accordance with the Tree Canopy Coverage Ordinance.
 The subject site measures 5.58 acres and the required TCC amounts to approximately 0.56 acre (24,306 square feet).
 The subject application provides a schedule showing that 24,355 square feet of TCC will be provided in proposed on-site tree plantings in conformance with this requirement. - 13.
-Referral Comments: The subject application was referred to the concerned agencies and divisions.
+Further Planning Board Findings and Comments from Other Entities: The subject application was referred to the concerned agencies and divisions.
 The referral comments are incorporated herein by reference, and major findings are summarized, as follows: - a.
-Community Planning-In a memorandum dated May 7, 2019, (Dodgshon to Zhang), the Community Planning Division found that this DSP application includes requests for amendments to the mandatory requirements of the College Park-Riverdale Park TDDP that benefit the proposed development and the Transit District and do not substantially impair the TDDP, as discussed in Finding 7 above. - b.
-Subdivision Review-In a memorandum dated May 3, 2019, (Turnquest to Zhang), the Subdivision Section provided comments related to the applicable prior conditions of approval of PPS 4-17009 that have been incorporated into the findings of this report.
-The Subdivision Section concluded that the DSP has been found to be in substantial conformance with the approved PPS 4-17009 and recommended approval of this DSP, with one condition that has been included in the Recommendation section of this report. - c.
-Environmental Planning-In a memorandum dated May 2, 2019 (Juba to Zhang), the Environmental Planning Section stated that they have reviewed the revised DSP, and associated information, and provided the following summarized comments:
+Community Planning-The Planning Board reviewed a memorandum dated May 7, 2019, (Dodgshon to Zhang), which discussed that this DSP application includes requests for amendments to the mandatory requirements of the College Park-Riverdale Park TDDP that benefit the proposed development and the transit district, and do not substantially impair the TDDP, as discussed in Finding 7 above. - b.
+Subdivision Review-The Planning Board reviewed a memorandum dated May 3, 2019, (Turnquest to Zhang), which provided comments related to the applicable prior conditions of approval of PPS 4-17009 that have been incorporated into the findings of this resolution.
+The Planning Board concluded that the DSP has been found to be in substantial conformance with PPS 4-17009 and approved this DSP, with one subdivision-related condition that has been included in this resolution. - c.
+Environmental Planning-The Planning Board reviewed a memorandum dated May 2, 2019 (Juba to Zhang), which provided the following summarized comments: